-The title (often referred to as the page-title) is one of the most important items for SEO, maybe even the most important one.
-It is not the headline as displayed on a page, but it is only visible in code-view as the <title> tag:
+The title (often referred to as the page-title) is one of the most important items for SEO, some even say the most important one.
+To be on the same page: it is not the headline as displayed on a page, but it is only visible in code-view as the <title> tag:

 <title>Meta title or page title: crucial for SEO and CTR</title>